louarn-rous/conlang/README.md

 | ⟨ü⟩ | /y/ | \[ɥ] |

 The above vowels are realized as semiconsonants when preceding or proceeding a different vowel.
-When they follow a plosive and precede another vowel, they provoke the palatization, labio-palatization and palatization of the aforementioned plosive, respectively;
+When they follow a plosive and precede another vowel, they provoke the palatization, labio-palatization and labialization of the aforementioned plosive, respectively;

 | -  | -i⟩    | -ü⟩   | -u⟩   |
 | -  | :-:   | :-:   | :-:   |